mle86/csv-parser/README.md

   no column match,
   empty header line,
   unexpected quote/EOL/EOF).
-  Note that when the program exits with code 2, it will already have printed parts of the CSV contents.
+  Note that when the program exits with code&nbsp;2, it will already have printed parts of the CSV contents.
 * **3**
   No separator found on first line.